About r/AusFinance

 The community at a glance

-Roughly 83K members have joined in the past year.
-Popular discussion topics include Struggling, Tax, and Looking For A. Common discussion themes are Advice Requests and News.
+Roughly 80K members have joined in the past year.
+Popular discussion topics include Struggling, Looking For A, and Financial.
+Common discussion themes are Advice Requests and Solution Requests.
 Product recommendations often mention credit card, super fund, and budgeting app.

 Community Topics